pedroid999/google-date-generator/README.md

 ## Contributing

 Feel free to submit issues and enhancement requests!

+## Upcoming Features

+- **Ollama Local LLMs Support**:
+  We are working on integrating support for running large language models locally via Ollama.
+This enhancement will allow:
+  - Offline processing of image-based event extraction.
+  - Reduced dependency on cloud APIs.
+  - Enhanced customization and potentially improved response times in environments with limited connectivity.